-- Have your child form a few handfuls of the dough into the shape of a skull, or pack the mixture into a mold (can be bought online).
-Your child can roll the dough into a ball to make a head, then press a fingertip firmly into the front of the skull to make eyes.
+- Help your child form the mixture into the shape of a skull, or pack the mixture into a sugar skull mold (which can be bought online).
+Your child can roll the mixture into a ball to make a head, then press a fingertip firmly into the front of the skull to make eyes.
 He can also use a toothpick to draw teeth or make “nostrils” in the center.
-Make sure the mixture is packed tight; any air bubbles could cause your skull to “deflate”.
+Make sure the mixture is packed tightly; any air bubbles could cause your skull to crumble.

 - Gently lay the skulls out on a wire rack and let them dry overnight.

 - The next day (or whenever your skulls have completely dried), use acrylic paint and brushes to decorate your skull.

 - Let the decoration dry for a few hours.